-As the weather gets cooler you might start thinking about how to keep your baby warm during his sleep.
-What are the options out there?
-Which is the best way to keep your baby safe at night?
+The streets are cold, the house is cold and nights are freezing!
+As the weather gets cooler you might start thinking about how to keep your baby warm while he/she sleeps.
+What are the safest options?
+Which is the best way to keep baby warm at night?

 Blanket or baby sleeping bag?

 A sleeping bag is worn around the baby’s body.
 It keeps them comfortably warm while they sleep.

 Sleeping bags stop babies from wriggling under covers or kicking off blankets.
 There are different sizes and thickness options for different seasons.
 If you choose an appropriate sleeping bag you should not need to use extra bedding.
 For that reason, babies wearing a sleeping bag are at lower risk of Sudden Infant Death Syndrome (SIDS).
 The Lullaby Trust is an organization dedicated to studying SIDS since 1971.
 This organization considers the sleeping bag a good option for babies to sleep at night.